kwassarman/Chem308/Linear_Algebra.md

 ## Vector Operations

+#### Scalar multiplication

-*Scalar multiplication* takes the product of each element in the vector and the scalar,
+Scalar multiplication takes the product of each element in the vector and the scalar,

 $$c\begin{pmatrix} x_1\\x_2\\ \vdots \\x_n
 \end{pmatrix}=\begin{pmatrix} c x_1\\c x_2\\\vdots\\ c x_n
 \end{pmatrix}$$

+Matrix scalar multiplication is similar to vector scalar multiplication.
+Each element in the matrix is multiplied by the scalar.
+This is useful for different operators, such as momentum and the Hamiltonian, because the operator involves multiplying by a constant number.
+In the case of momentum the constant is $-i\hbar$ and for the Hamiltonian the constant is $frac{\hbar^2}{2m}$.

+#### Vector Addition

-Vectors can also be *added* to each other by taking each element of the vector and adding it to the element in the same position.
-For vector addition, the vectors need to both be either column vectors or row vectors and also they need to be the same size.
+Vectors can also be added to each other by taking each element of the vector and adding it to the element in the same position

 $$\begin{pmatrix} x_1\\x_2\\\vdots\\ x_n
 \end{pmatrix}+\begin{pmatrix} y_1\\y_2\\\vdots \\y_n
 \end{pmatrix}=\begin{pmatrix} x_1+y_1\\x_2+y_2\\\vdots\\ x_n+y_n
 \end{pmatrix}$$

+For vector addition, the vectors need to both be either column vectors or row vectors and also they need to be the same size.
+Again, matrix addition is similar to vector addition and is useful for the Hamiltonian operator because it is the sum of the potential and kinetic energy operators.

-When working with vectors for quantum mechanics, it is useful to be able to normalize vectors.
+When working with vectors for quantum mechanics, it is useful to be able to *normalize* vectors.
 A normalized vector has the sum of the square of its elements equal to 1.
 In order to get the normalized vector, you multiply the vector by the scalar $\displaystyle \frac
 1{||\vec v ||}$.
 This gives the unit vector,

 $$\vec u= \frac 1{||\vec v ||} \vec v.$$